Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

 2) \textit{Focusing process with the robustness intervals}

-In this part, the narrowband signal matrices at the candidate frequency points are dealt with.
-The focusing angles of the focusing process are sampled from our designed angle intervals which are called robustness intervals.
-In the $i$-th iteration, the centers of the robustness intervals are set to be $(\hat\theta_n^{(i-1)},\hat\phi_n^{(i-1)})$ where $n=1,2,...,\hat{N}_{i-1}$, and the robustness interval radii of elevation and azimuth are respectively denoted as $R_n^\theta(i)$ and $R_n^\phi(i)$.
-Based on the centers and radii, the robustness intervals are given as:
+In the focusing process of RIPF-CSM, the participated narrowband signal matrices only includes the ones at the frequency points in the set $\mathbb{F}_{\text{in}}^{(i)}$.
+The focusing angles of the focusing process are sampled from the designed angle intervals which are called robustness intervals.
+In the $i$-th iteration, the center of the $n$-th region that is constrained by the robustness intervals is set as $(\hat\theta_n^{(i-1)},\hat\phi_n^{(i-1)})$ where $n\in\{1,2,\dots,\hat{N}_{i-1}\}$, and the radii of the corresponding elevation and azimuth robustness interval are respectively denoted as $R_n^\theta(i)$ and $R_n^\phi(i)$.
+Compared with the radii of the existing robustness intervals \cite{ref22,ref23}, $R_n^\theta(i)$ and $R_n^\phi(i)$ are designed with the extra information including the error of the pre-estimated DoAs, the accuracy of the angles of a steering vector in noisy cases, and the estimation results in the previous iterations.
+The details of $R_n^\theta(i)$ and $R_n^\phi(i)$ are described as follows.